 We are grateful to the Heritage Lottery Fund (HLF) Kick the Dust fund support for our new ambitious youth engagement project, Scotland 365.

-National Museums Scotland is the only single Scottish heritage organisation in receipt of this funding, totalling £776,000 over four years from 2018.
+National Museums Scotland is the only single Scottish heritage organisation in receipt of this funding, totalling £776,000 over three years from 2018.
 Through Scotland 365 we will work with diverse young people to explore contemporary Scottish heritage.

 Formed in summer 2015, our group of Young Demonstrators meet regularly to plan activities and events for other young people in the museum.
-So far they have created their own tours, given visitors the chance to dress up in our photo booth, run object handling for the public and even worked with an artist to create a comic strip about Dolly the sheep!
+So far they have created their own tours, given visitors the chance to dress up in our photo booth, run object handling for the public and even worked with an artist to create a comic strip about Dolly the sheep.
 They are now hard at work, with other young people, helping to shape our new Scotland 365 youth project, funded by the Heritage Lottery Fund Kick the Dust programme.

 From Spring 2018, we will be taking National Museums Scotland science engagement activities out to children and young people across Fife.